-Most product parts are stored or warehoused at some point before they are used in production.
-In particular, parts that cannot be labelled separately, such as special bolts, other special small parts, sub-assemblies and so on, must be identified somehow so they are picked correctly for production.
-When there are thousands or tens of thousands of picks a day, picking errors caused by hurry lead to flawed production and late deliveries in a painful domino effect.
-We need part storage and picking to be done in a manner that prevents picking errors.
+Most product parts are stored or warehoused before use in production.
+This is especially true for parts that cannot be individually labelled, such as special bolts, small unique components, sub-assemblies, and similar items.
+These parts must be identified and tracked to ensure they are picked correctly for production.
+When thousands or even tens of thousands of orders are processed daily, errors caused by haste directly result in defective products and delayed deliveries, triggering a costly domino effect.
+Therefore, part storage and picking processes must actively prevent picking errors to maintain quality and efficiency

 Cost of picking errors

 Picking errors are potentially catastrophic in manufacturing because they can unleash an avalanche of margin-eating costs.
-The most prominent cost is the use of courier services to urgently deliver the right parts to customers that have taken delivery of a product and cannot use it.
-But that's just the tip of the iceberg.
-Handling the claim and figuring out what caused the error in production and/or shipment will burden the whole operation.
-The error or errors must be fixed.
-If you're lucky, you have enough inventory to send the right parts afterwards.
-But you have to swallow the added costs of a hurried delivery and breaking the normal part picking flow, costs that could have been avoided.
-In the worst case, you might not have enough inventory and the cost of the picking error will cascade down the supply chain.
+The most immediate cost is often the use of courier services to urgently deliver the correct parts to customers who have received a product but are unable to use it.
+But that is just the tip of the iceberg.
+Handling the claim and identifying the root cause of the error burdens the entire operation.
+If inventory allows, you may have enough parts to send the correct replacements afterwards.
+You must absorb the costs of rushed delivery and disruption to regular operations, expenses that you could have avoided.
+In the worst case, insufficient inventory causes further delays and a cascading impact across the supply chain.

 Picking the right parts